Importing Household Goods to Thailand

 Minimum and maximum shipment size

-Swift Cargo handles shipments of any size, from a few personal items to complete home relocations into Thailand.
+Swift Cargo handles shipments of any size, from full family homes to relocations requiring multiple shipping containers.

-Note: these requirements apply specifically to household goods and personal effects imported into Thailand.
+Note: These capacity options apply specifically to household goods and personal effects imported into Thailand.

 Download official import forms

-- Used Household Effects Duty Exemption Application (for personal imports): https://www.customs.go.th
+- Used Household Effects Duty Exemption Application for personal imports

-- Letter of Authority / Power of Attorney (to authorise customs clearance by a third party): https://th.usembassy.gov
+- Letter of Authority / Power of Attorney to authorise customs clearance by a third party

 Useful contacts